Capital One VS Wells Fargo: Which Bank Is Better For Your Business?

 A Capital One business bank account, known as Capital One Spark, offers FDIC-insured business checking and savings account.
 The application process is quick, but it must be done in person.
 That could be a problem for some business owners, as Capital One has branch locations in just eight states plus Washington, D.C.
 Unless you live in or near one of the bank’s physical locations, this won’t be a good choice for you.

 If you’re able to get to a branch office, you’ll find everything a small and growing business could need, including merchant services, a promotional rate that gives you high APY on savings, free ATM use, and access to credit via loans, lines of credit, and business credit cards.
+And, it’s important to note that you can live and work in any state and use Capital One; you just need to open your account in person.

 Wells Fargo Business Banking